choishingwan/PRS-Tutorial/docs/target.md

 ```

 !!! note
+    You will need `plink` in this section, which can be download from [here](https://www.cog-genomics.org/plink/1.9/).

-    Install the program PLINK and include its location in your PATH directory, which allows us to use `plink` instead of `./plink` in the commands below.
-If PLINK is not in your PATH directory and is instead in your working directory, then replace all instances of `plink` in the tutorial with `./plink`.
+    Install the program `plink` and include its location in your PATH directory, which allows us to use `plink` instead of `./plink` in the commands below.
+If PLINK is not in your PATH directory and is instead in your working directory, replace all instances of `plink` in the tutorial with `./plink`.

 # QC checklist: Target data
 Below are the QC steps that comprise the QC checklist for the target data.